google/dart-neats/typed_sql/doc/03_writing_queries.md

 )
 ```

-However, most databases have a relational query optimizer that'll make most of
+However, most databases have a query optimizer that'll make most of
 the nested queries in the SQL above melt away.
 In practice, it's likely that,
-while above query looks scary, it's probably largely as efficient as:
+while above query looks scary, it's probably as efficient as:
 ```sql
 SELECT
   title